USFWS/secas/_posts/2025-07-21-Indicator-improvements-in-the-2025-Conservation-Blueprint.md

 **Minor Updates**

-- **Potential access to parks** now uses the latest version of the Trust of Public Lands ParkServe database.
+- **Potential access to parks** now uses the latest version of the Trust for Public Lands ParkServe database.
 - **Resilient coastal sites** now uses a better approach for connecting with resilient terrestrial sites indicator.
 - **Resilient terrestrial sites** now uses a better approach for connecting with resilient coastal sites indicator.